 Check Prices for Hard Rock Hotel at Universal Orlando in Orlando

 Best for: The under-12 set and their parents

 If you’re not sure your family’s ready for a theme park with the scale of Walt Disney World, this is the place for you, especially if you have LEGO enthusiasts in your household.
 Located in Winter Haven (less than an hour from the Orlando area), LEGOLAND Florida offers a manageable size and plenty of fun for young kids (but older kids might not be as enthralled).

 Where to stay: Within walking distance of the park, the LEGOLAND Florida Hotel was designed for brick heads.
-There’s a Lego pit in the lobby, LEGOS floating in the pool, and more than 2,000 LEGO models made with more than two million bricks throughout the hotel.
-Guestrooms offer cool kid-friendly themes that even makes going to bed fun.
+There’s a LEGO pit in the lobby, LEGOS floating in the pool, and more than 2,000 LEGO models made with more than two million bricks throughout the hotel.
+Guest rooms offer cool kid-friendly themes that make even going to bed fun.

 SeaWorld Orlando and Aquatica